-RADIUS (Remote Authentication in Dial-In User Service) is a network protocol for the implementation of authentication, authorization and collection of information about the resources used, designed to transfer information between the central platform and network clients/devices.
+RADIUS (Remote Authentication in Dial-In User Service) is a network protocol for the implementation of authentication, authorization, and collecting information about the resources used.
+It is designed to transfer information between the central platform and network clients/devices.
 Your remote access (RADIUS) server can communicate with a central server/service (for example, Active Directory) to authenticate remote dial-in clients and authorize them to use some network services or resources.
 Thanks to this, you can use a single centralized authentication system in your domain.

-In this article we’ll show you how to configure the centralized RADIUS server based on Windows Server 2016 OS, and how to configure RADIUS authentication on Cisco devices using the Network Policy Server service.
+In this article, we’ll show you how to configure the centralized RADIUS server based on Windows Server 2016 OS, and how to configure RADIUS authentication on Cisco devices using the Network Policy Server service.
 In this example, the RADIUS will use AD to authenticate remote users and authorize them to access network equipment (Radius client) command line interface.

-At first, create a new security group in the Active Directory domain (for example, RemoteCiscoUsers) in which you will need to add all users (How to Add User to Active Directory Group) that will be allowed to authenticate on Cisco routers and switches.
+At first, create a new security group in the Active Directory domain (for example, RemoteCiscoUsers) in which you will need to add all users that will be allowed to authenticate on Cisco routers and switches (how to add a user to Active Directory group?).

-Next you need to install RADIUS server role on your Windows Server 2016.
-Open the Server Manager console and run the Add Roles and features wizard.
-The Remote Authentication Dial In User Service (RADIUS) protocol in Windows Server 2016 is included in the Network Policy Server role.
+So, you need to install the RADIUS server role on your Windows Server 2016.
+Open the Server Manager console and run the Add Roles and Features wizard.
+The Remote Authentication Dial In User Service (RADIUS) protocol in Windows Server 2016 is a part of the Network Policy Server role.
 In the wizard that appears, select the Network Policy and Access Services role in the role selection step.

 After the role installation is complete, open the Network Policy Server (nps.msc) in the Tools menu.

 To use the NPS server in the domain, you must register it in the Active Directory.
-In the NPS, right-click on a root and select Register server in Active Directory.
+In the NPS snap-in, right-click on a root and select Register server in Active Directory.

 Confirm the registration of the server in Active Directory.